MehediBytes/study-hive-client/README.md

 9. **Mobile Application**:
    - Develop a mobile version of the app for iOS and Android, allowing users to participate in group study, submit assignments, and track progress on the go.

-10. **User Customization**:
+10. **User And Admin Dashboard**:
-   - Introduce features like dark mode, customizable color themes, and layout preferences for a more personalized user experience.
+   - Implement dashboard for admin and users.